Hiking the Tantalus Arboretum Trail on Oʻahu, Hawaiʻi

 Tantalus Arboretum Trail

-On the far side of the tunnel, you begin the lower 'half' of the Tantalus Arboretum Loop Trail.
+On the far side of the tunnel, the trails begins the lower 'half' of the Tantalus Arboretum Loop.

 Tantalus Arboretum Trail